STATUTORY DOCUMENTS & FINANCE

 This document explains what we need to do to ensure we keep our finances in check.
 It gives details of what systems we need to use and who is responsible for implementing and managing these systems.
 All of the school's finances are subject to an annual audit.

-This document details the full audited accounts of Spring Common Academy for the period ending August 2016.
-It also contains a report from the Trustees' about how Spring Common has performed during the past year within the financial budget, assessing its vaule for money -Trustees have a responsibility to make sure the school's finances are used appropriately and where most needed.
+This document details the full audited accounts of Horizons Education Trust for the period ending August 2021.
+It also contains a report from the Trustees' about how the Trust has performed during the past year within the financial budget, assessing its value for money -Trustees have a responsibility to make sure the school's finances are used appropriately and where most needed.

 Central Government allocate a grant annually for additional needs pupils; this document contains a breakdown of how the funding grant is allocated